 Australia/Asia/Middle East/Mediterranean.
 We currently have five semisubmersible rigs and one jack-up unit operating in the Australia/Asia market, and two jack-up rigs operating in the Middle East/Mediterranean sector.
 All eight of these rigs are operating under contracts for work extending into 2007 or 2008.
-During the third quarter of 2006, one of our new-build jack-up rigs, which is currently under construction in Singapore, the Ocean Shield, received a Letter of Intent, or LOI, for a one-year term contract at a dayrate of \$265,000.
-Under the LOI, the rig will begin work offshore Australia upon completion of construction and commissioning of the rig in the first quarter of 2008.
-We believe that the Australia/Asia and Middle East/Mediterranean markets will remain strong during the remainder of 2006 and into 2007.
+The dayrate for one of our intermediate semisubmersibles offshore Australia is \$375,000 for a one-year program scheduled to begin early in the second quarter of 2007.
+This contrasts with a dayrate of approximately \$80,000 that the unit is currently earning.
+A second intermediate floater offshore Australia has a one-year contract beginning in the fourth quarter of 2007 at a dayrate of \$350,000, contrasted with a dayrate of approximately \$90,000 that the unit is currently earning.
+We believe that the Australia/Asia and Middle East/Mediterranean markets will remain strong during 2006.